 You can ask your vet to write a “repeat prescription”, which allows you to buy the named medicines a specified number of times.
 Most vets are happy to supply a prescription which will allow you to buy 6 months worth of medicines.
 (So the stated quantity of tablets for instance might last for one month, but it might be authorised for five repeats, hence a full 6 month’s worth can be purchased using the same prescription.)
 You can then choose to buy them all at once, or ask us to keep the prescription on file and order one month’s worth as you need them.

 Legally a vet is obliged, on request, to issue a written prescription for a medicine they would be prepared to sell to you themselves.

-Prescriptions for certain drugs don't quite follow the rules shown above.
+Prescriptions for certain medicines don't quite follow the rules shown above.
 There is only a small handful of these and they will show on our website as a "Scheduled Drug".
-The differences regarding prescriptions between these drugs and most of the prescription drugs listed on the website are as follows:
+The differences regarding prescriptions between these medicines and most of the prescription medicines listed on the website are as follows: